Timinator2000/Algorithm_X/045 - generating actions/01 - finding all.md

 # Critical Skill

-All exact cover problems can be visualized as placing tiles or game pieces on a grid or board to build a solution.
-For Mrs. Knuth, we have a blank weekly calendar
+Every exact cover problem I’ve looked at could be visualized as placing tiles or game pieces on a grid or board to build a solution.
+For Mrs. Knuth has a blank weekly calendar with the unavailable slots greyed out.
+I have a bunch of tiles.
+Each tile has a different students name and instrument on it.
+The task is to place those tiles on the calendar such that all constraints are obeyed and all requirements are satisfied.
+Every one of those tiles represents one possible action I could take as I try to build a solution.

-For that solution to be proper, all constraints must be obeyed and all requirements must be satisfied.
+9x9 Sudoku is pretty easy to visualize since most of us have seen a 9x9 Sudoku grid in the back of an inflight magazine.
+What are the tiles?
+We think of completing a Sudoku board with a pen or pencil, but can it be fit into the tile analogy?
+Sure it can!
+Consider that you have 81 tiny tiles and 9 of those tiles have a ‘1’ on them, 9 have a ‘2’ on them, etc. Sudoku grids normally start with some numbers already in the grid.
+Don’t think of these tiles already being in place.
+Consider that the Sudoku grid has some numbers already “penciled in”.
+What are you going to do first?
+Your going to take the appropriate tiles and immediately place them on top of the “penciled in” numbers.

-I call the process of “placing a tile/piece on the grid/board” an action.
+I call the process of “placing a tile/game piece on the grid/board” an action.
 These actions are the steps that can be taken to build a solution.
 It is important that an exhaustive list of all possible actions be created and given to Algorithm X so that Algorithm X can find all valid solutions.

 Visualizing the grid/board and the tiles/pieces is often a powerful first step when trying to tackle an exact cover problem and build a model for Algorithm X. For many of the puzzles covered later, I will go over how I visualize the problem.
 This is not a completely objective process, so you might come up with ways that work better for you.
-Even if we visualize a problem slightly differently, we both still need to come up with an exhaustive list of actions to feed into Algorithm X.
+Even if we visualize a problem differently, we both still need to come up with an exhaustive list of actions to feed into Algorithm X.

-You might not believe this, but I have a great puzzle to help you practice coming up with an exhaustive list of actions!
+What we need now is a little practice!